Stop the Dismantling of Federal Education Programs and Workforce

 Since inauguration, the Trump administration has aimed to eliminate the Department of Education, a plan forecast in Project 2025.
 While it requires an act of Congress to officially eliminate a federal agency, the administration has taken numerous actions to slowly dismantle the agency’s programs and workforce and evade congressional oversight.

-• They announced plans to transfer key responsibilities of the Education Department to other federal agencies; administration of international programs will move to the State Department, K-12 education will move to the Labor Department, and child care and special education will move to Healthcare and Human Services under RFK, Jr.
+They have announced plans to transfer key responsibilities of the Education Department to other federal agencies: Administration of international programs will move to the State Department, K-12 education will move to the Labor Department, and control of the agency’s $1.7 trillion student loan portfolio will move to the Treasury Department.
+Child care programs and the Office of Special Education and Rehabilitative Services (OSERS) will move to HHS under RFK, Jr., and the department’s Office of Civil Rights (OCR) will move to the Justice Department that has focused on Trump’s anti-DEI and anti-LGBTQ+ political priorities.

 These changes would slash federal funding for public schools, eliminate support for students with disabilities, end enforcement of civil rights protections in education, and abolish federal student loan and workforce development programs.
 This is a direct attack on students, teachers, and families—one that only benefits right-wing extremists who seek to privatize education.